RhythmFormer: Extracting Patterned rPPG Signals based on Periodic Sparse Attention: Methodology

 \subsection{Fusion Stem}

 Handling the conflict between strong noise and weak features is a key issue in the rPPG task.
-Some non-end-to-end methods \cite{dualgan,CVD,CVPR23,radiant,tranphys} use color space transformations based on ROI regions to obtain spatio-temporal signal maps.
-However, these methods ignore global contextual cues outside the predefined ROIs and require strict preprocessing steps, making them less suitable for deployment on mobile devices.
-In previous end-to-end rPPG research, there are primarily two ways to take video input.
-The first one is to directly use raw frames as input \cite{physnet,physformer,physformer++}.
-The second one is to input the normalized frame difference, while also inputting the raw frames to provide attention.
-The difference frame is guided by the original raw frame to focus on the skin region \cite{deepphys,TSCAN,3DCDC}.
-The difference frame holds an advantage as it effectively removes the influence of fixed component noise (e.g., skin color and camera noise).
-However, other noise sources such as ambient light and motion artifacts still exist.
-This low signal-to-noise ratio poses a significant challenge for transformer models based on self-attention mechanisms.
-When using raw frames as input, self-attention struggles to focus on the subtle changes in skin color compared to more prominent facial features.
+Some methods \cite{rhythmNet,dualgan,rppgmae,zhang2025} use color space transformations based on ROI regions to obtain spatiotemporal signal maps.
+However, these methods ignore global contextual cues outside the predefined ROIs and require strict preprocessing steps.
+There are also some methods that take raw video as input, mainly categorized into two ways.
+The first one is to directly use raw videos as input \cite{physnet,physformer,physformer++}.
+The second one is to input the normalized frame differences, while also inputting the raw frames to provide attention.
+The frame differences are guided by the raw frames to focus on the skin region \cite{deepphys,TSCAN,3DCDC}.
+The frame differences hold an advantage as it effectively removes the influence of fixed component noise (e.g., skin color and camera noise).
+However, other artifacts such as ambient light variation and motion artifacts still exist.
+This low signal-to-noise ratio poses a significant challenge for transformers based on self-attention mechanisms.
+When using raw frames as input, self-attention struggles to focus on the subtle changes in skin color compared with more prominent facial features.
 There is a higher correlation between similar spatial regions in each frame, rather than between temporally phase-similar regions.
 Consequently, a significant proportion of the self-attention scores originate from facially similar regions rather than capturing the rPPG features manifested by skin color changes, leading to a substantial deviation between the actual focus and the desired ones.

-Based on this, we propose the fusion stem that integrates the difference frame into the raw frame, enabling frame-level representation to be aware of BVP wave variations.
-This fusion stem effectively enhances rPPG features with minimal additional computational cost.
-The inclusion of this module not only guides the self-attention mechanism of the transformer to reinforce its focus on rPPG representation but also achieves outstanding performance across all end-to-end methods [see Section \ref{sec/4.5}].
+Based on this, we propose the fusion stem that integrates the frame differences into the raw frames, enabling frame-level representation to capture BVP wave variations.
+The fusion stem effectively enhances rPPG features at an extremely low computational cost, guiding the self-attention mechanism to reinforce the focus on rPPG representation.
+It can also significantly improve the performance of existing methods in a plug-and-play manner (see ablation study in Section \ref{sec/4.5}).